Physical Education Department

-Physical Education at Jesuit High School requires Freshmen take one semester and Sophomores take one semester.
+Physical Education at Jesuit High School requires that freshmen take one semester and sophomores take one semester.
 Phys.
-Ed. is an elective for Juniors.
+Ed. is an elective for Juniors and Seniors.
 In accordance with the policy of the school, the Physical Ed.
-Dept. Endeavors to contribute to the development, maturation, and fulfilment of its students, as characterized in the Profile of the Graduate at Graduation.
+Dept. endeavors to contribute to the development, maturation, and fulfillment of its students, as characterized in the Profile of the Graduate at Graduation.

 1. Freshmen students will actively participate in a minimum of six activities during the course of one semester.
 Sophomores will actively participate in a minimum of six activities during the course of one semester.
 Activities taught in the freshman year generally are not repeated in the sophomore year, with a few exceptions.

 2. Students will develop leadership skills and responsibilities by:

 A. Leading the class in stretching / warm-up twice during the course of one semester.

 B. Leading the class in a prayer / meditation twice during the course of one semester.

 C. Presenting an oral report / written report to the class twice during the course of one semester. ( topic in the field of behavioral health).